-The routing algorithm is fundamental to dynamic routing.
-Whenever the topology of a network changes because of growth, reconfiguration, or failure, the network knowledge base must also change.
-The knowledge needs to reflect an accurate, consistent view of the new topology.
-This view is called convergence.
+changes because of growth, reconfiguration, or failure, the network knowledge base change.
+The knowledge needs to reflect an accurate, consistent view of the new This view is called convergence.

-When all routers in an internetwork are operating with the same knowledge, the internetwork is said to have converged.
-Fast convergence is a desirable network feature because it reduces the period of time in which routers would continue to make incorrect/wasteful routing decisions.
+all routers in an internetwork are operating with the same knowledge, the same work is said to have converged.
+Fast convergence is a desirable network feature it reduces the period of time in which routers would continue to make methods and the same because full routing decisions.